-If you have read my previous GTO Wizard articles and my books, you’ll know I am a fan of ICM.
-I think the Independent Chip Model is something that gets needlessly ignored by a lot of tournament players, which is remarkable since it is likely the most important guiding principle in the biggest money decisions of tournament players – whether that is a tough final table spot or a final table deal, ICM errors heavily influence win rates.
+If you have read my previous blog articles and books, you’ll know I am a fan of ICM.
+I think the Independent Chip Model is something that gets needlessly ignored by a lot of tournament players, which is remarkable since it is likely the most important guiding principle in the biggest money decisions of tournament players—whether that is a tough final table spot or a final table deal, ICM errors heavily influence win rates.

 But even though it is highly impactful, ICM is by no means perfect.
 It has a couple of limitations that you need to be aware of to avoid making a big error.
 These limitations can be summarized as follows: